bitnami/kube-libsonnet/README.md

 ## WARNING: This repository is no longer actively maintained by Bitnami/VMware.
 We have made the difficult decision to stop driving this project and therefore we will no longer actively respond to issues or pull requests.

-If you would like to take over maintaining this project independently from Bitnami/VMware, please let us know so we can add a link to your forked project here.
+There is a new initiative to continue maintaining this project outside of Bitnami/VMware at https://github.com/kube-libsonnet/kube-libsonnet

 [![Build Status](https://travis-ci.org/bitnami-labs/kube-libsonnet.svg?branch=master)](https://travis-ci.org/bitnami-labs/kube-libsonnet)
 # kube-libsonnet